open-telemetry/oteps/text/0148-sampling-probability.md

 2. Make a pseudo-random selection with probability `P`, if true return `RECORD_AND_SAMPLE` (so that the W3C Trace Context `is-sampled` flag is set in all child contexts)
-3. Encode a span attribute `sampling.root.adjusted_count` equal to `1/P` on the root span
+3. Encode a span attribute `sampling.adjusted_count` equal to `1/P` on the root span
 4. Collect all spans where the W3C Trace Context `is-sampled` flag is set.

 After collecting all sampled spans, locate the root span for each.